apache/thrift/lib/java/README.md

 make MavenPublish    -- This is for a CMake generated build
 ```

-The uploadArchives task in Gradle is preconfigured with all necessary details
+The `publish` task in Gradle is preconfigured with all necessary details
 to sign and publish the artifacts from the build to the Apache Maven staging
 repository.
 The task requires the following externally provided properties to
 authenticate to the repository and sign the artifacts.
 The preferred approach